 I began to call this group my “SEAL Team.”
 I was inspired by the military tradition that no member of their Teams is ever left behind.
-For me, the SEAL acronym stands for Supportive, Energizing And Loving, because that is what my Team gives me without condition.
+For me, the SEAL acronym stands for a crew that provides Support, Energy, Accountability, and Love, because that is what my Team gives me without condition.
 And vice versa.

-I suppose I have always had a sort of a SEAL Team, but I wasn’t as intentional about recruiting specific people for it until I fell into the abyss of depression.
+I suppose I have always had a SEAL Team of sorts, but I wasn’t as intentional about recruiting specific people for it until I fell into the abyss of depression.
 Here are the folks who have honored me by coming aboard.
 Without presuming, I like to think that I am also on the Teams some of them have put together.

 Mentors: I have three.
 A former law partner with whom I worked for decades, my AA sponsor, and my uncle.
 All but one is older than I am.
 They are all wise, and willing to give me tough love.
 Tough love is still love.
 There are no enablers on our Team.

 A cycling coach: Speaking of tough!
 (I like to think there is some love floating around in our arrangement somewhere.)
 We have been working together off and on for twenty-four years.
 He sends me sets of weekly rides, I do my best to complete what he prescribes, and I stay accountable by sending back weekly ride summaries.
 But, all things in moderation.